PDXbaap/netmux/README.md

-# PDX chainmux, a lightweight general purpose HTTP & TCP proxy
+# PDX chainmux, a lightweight HTTP & TCP proxy server

 In the PDX blockchain hypercloud, it enables a blockchain node to have all of its HTTP & TCP endpoints behind this single "external" facing